-where $c_{k} \in \mathbb{R}$ and $\bm{a}_{k} \in \mathbb{R}^{q+1}$ $\forall k$ are unknown weights, and $\sigma$ is the activation function.
+where $c_{k} \in \mathbb{R}$ and $\bm{a}_{k} \in \mathbb{R}^{q+1}$ $\forall k$ are unknown weights, and $\sigma$ is the logistic activation function.
 The weights of the Neural Network are determined maximizing (\ref{eq:negcrossentr}) with the quasi-Newton method \textit{BFGS} \cite{flet87}, which also provides an estimate of the Hessian matrix evaluated at the estimated parameters.
-Moreover, while it is possible to use different activation functions for the hidden layer, such as the hyperbolic tangent, ReLU, Swish, etc., the activation function $\sigma$ of the output layer must map the output of the hidden layer onto $(0,1)$ to ensure that the output is a valid probability distribution.
-To achieve this objective, and aware that a single hidden layer prevents any vanishing gradient problems from arising during the training of the Neural Network \cite{glorot2010}, in this work we use the logistic activation function.
-The GAM, on the other hand, optimizes equation (\ref{eq:negcrossentr}) with a penalty for each smooth function to penalize excessive complexity.
-The optimization is done using the local scoring algorithm, which iteratively fits weighted additive models by backfitting \cite{hastie1986}.
+The GAM, on the other hand, is a flexible extension of Generalized Linear Models (GLM) that represents the relationship between a response variable and the covariates as a sum of smooth functions.
+These smooth effects are commonly estimated using smoothing splines by optimizing equation (\ref{eq:negcrossentr}) with a penalty on each spline term to control excessive complexity.
+Estimation is typically carried out using the local scoring algorithm, which iteratively fits weighted additive models via backfitting \cite{hastie1986}.

 Lastly, $\bm{\gamma}$ and $\bm{\xi}$ are updated maximizing